alexhallam/try_torch/README.md

-I wanted to explot making PyTorch models from scratch.
+I wanted to explore making PyTorch models from scratch.

-Many tutorials ignore tabular data.
-Or if tabular data is used there are layers of abstraction which I do not find usefull as someone wanted to research various NN architectures as a hobby.
+Many tutorials ignore tabular data or if tabular data is used there are layers of abstraction which I do not find useful as someone wanting to research various NN architectures as a hobby.

 This is a reference project that contains bite sized sample scripts.

-This most interesting scripts are those which predict y using a polynomial x as an imput.
+This most interesting scripts are those which predict y using a polynomial x as an input.

 $$ y = x + x^2 + x^3 + e $$